Responding to allegations

 Information for Respondents in the Discipline Process

 Regardless of the circumstances, being accused of violating MIT policy can be a stressful experience.
 While some of that stress may be inevitable, this page has been designed to answer questions and clarify processes.
-Every case is unique, however, and for that reason students who are subject to disciplinary complaints receive an offer to meet with our Director and discuss the case fully.
+Every case is unique, however, and for that reason students who are subject to disciplinary complaints receive an offer to meet with our staff to discuss the case fully.
 If you have any questions, please do not hesitate to contact us at 617-253-3276 or firstname.lastname@example.org.

 Q. This is very stressful for me.
 How can I get help managing that stress?